Miki Kratsman

-Miki Kratsman (מיקי קרצמן) is an Israeli photographer, photojournalist and activist.
+Miki Kratsman (מיקי קרצמן) is an Argentine-born Israeli photographer, photojournalist and activist.

 Biography

 Miki Kratsman was born in Argentina in 1959.
 He immigrated to Israel with his family in 1971.
 He studied photography at Kiryat Ono College.
 His spouse is Israeli fashion designer Dorin Frankfurt.

 Photography career

 He worked as photojournalist in Hadashot newspaper until 1993, when the newspaper was closed.
 Kratsman joined Haaretz newspaper, where he worked until 2012.

 Kratsman taught at Camera Obscura College of Photography in Tel Aviv from 1997 to 1999; School for Geographic Photography of Tel Aviv from 1998 to 2006; Department of Art in Haifa University from 2002 to 2006.
 In 2006, Kratsman was appointed Head of the photography department in Bezalel Academy of Arts and Design and chaired the department until his retirement in 2014.

 In addition to exhibiting his own works, Kratsman curates exhibitions for galleries and museums in Israel.

 Works

 The main theme of Kratsman's work is the Israeli–Palestinian conflict.
 Other dominant topics are architecture, space and borders.
 Kratsman collaborated with many artists, among others David Reeb and Boaz Arad.
 For years, Kratsman documented the Palestinian territories.
 He follows personal stories and brings into harsh focus the violence that became daily life in the Palestinian territories.